-We have considered the impact on the Council's finances as an event after the balance sheet date (note 29 on page 94).
+We have considered the impact on the Council's finances within 'Assumptions made about the future and other major sources of estimation uncertainty' (note 4 on page 66).

 Summary

 The coronavirus pandemic has had a profound impact on all aspects of life in Havant.
 Through 2020/21 the Council will adopt a pro-active evidence-led approach to ensure that it responds to the emerging needs of residents and businesses.
 Anticipated impacts for example include an increased need for employment services and regeneration, homelessness prevention, and business support services.